CFC-Servers/gluafixer.vim/README.md

 sudo chown root:root /usr/bin/glualint;
 ```

+You can find more instructions on the [GLuaFixer](https://github.com/FPtje/GLuaFixer) repo description.

 ### gluafixer.vim plugin
 Install using your favorite package manager, or use Vim's built-in package support:
 ```